-For a current list of Queer and 2S resources at X̱wi7x̱wa Library see here.
+For a current list of queer and two-spirit focused resources at X̱wi7x̱wa Library see here.

 Room 2112 in AMS Student Nest

 Out on the Shelves is a non-profit, LGBT2QIA+ community library built and cared for by volunteers, librarians, and librarians-in-training who are committed to anti-oppressive social justice work.
 Although we are located on UBC's West Point Grey campus, we are not officially affiliated with UBC or its libraries.
 Library cards are FREE!